 Overtown is Miami’s historic black community, reviving itself with a new performing arts center, art galleries and restaurants.
 Louis Armstrong, Ella Fitzgerald, Billie Holiday and Josephine Baker all headed “over town” to jam and sleep on this side of the railroad tracks after performing in Miami Beach’s segregated nightclubs.

 Historic Virginia Key Beach Park, located off the Rickenbacker Causeway just south of downtown Miami, was the first designated swimming area for African Americans in Miami in 1945, although only accessible by boat at the time.
 Re-opened to all in 2008, it offers free eco-history tours three days a week.

 Bill Baggs Cape Florida State Park on Key Biscayne has an award-winning beach and a place in history as part of the Underground Railroad – one of only two parks in Florida to hold that distinction.
 The other is Fort Jefferson in the Dry Tortugas National Park.

 In Fort Lauderdale, Von D. Mizell-Eula Johnson State Park is the first state park in Florida named for African Americans.
 The beachfront land, once designated as Broward County’s only “Colored Beach,” bears the name of two civil rights leaders who led peaceful “wade-ins” at whites-only beaches to protest segregation.

-In Fort Pearce, visit the grave of Zora Neale Hurson, who was buried in an unmarked grave until novelist Alice Waker, the author of “The Color Purple,” and literary scholar Charlotte Hunt found and marked the grave in 1973.
+In Fort Pierce, visit the grave of Zora Neale Hurson, who was buried in an unmarked grave until novelist Alice Waker, the author of “The Color Purple,” and literary scholar Charlotte Hunt found and marked the grave in 1973.
 Located in the Garden of the Heavenly Rest Cemetery, Hurston's grave marker is flanked by two plants and inscribed, "Zora Neale Hurston, A genius of the South."